scramb/Jirion/README.md

 ```
 "THE BEERWARE LICENSE" (Revision 42):
-<carschi92@gmail.com> wrote this software.
+Carsten Meininger <carschi92@gmail.com> wrote this software.
 As long as you retain this notice,
 you can do whatever you want with this stuff.
 If we meet someday, and you think this
 stuff is worth it, you can buy me a beer in return.
 ```